awsdocs/aws-step-functions-developer-guide/doc_source/concepts-activities.md

 + `[SendTaskSuccess](https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskSuccess.html)`

 **Note**
 Polling for activity tasks with `GetActivityTask` can cause latency in some implementations\.
-See [Avoid Latency When Polling for Activity Tasks](bp-activity-pollers.md)\.
+See [Avoid latency when polling for activity tasks](bp-activity-pollers.md)\.

 ## Waiting for an Activity Task to Complete<a name="activities-wait"></a>